Canadian Carbon Prices & Rebates (Updated 2021)

 Federal Fuel Charge (Carbon Tax)

-The federal fuel charge works by applying a tax on the sale of fossil fuels, based on their carbon content.
+The federal fuel charge works by applying a tax on the sale of fossil fuels, as described at the top of this page.

-The federal fuel charge currently applies in Alberta, Manitoba, Ontario, Saskatchewan, and partially in Nunavut and the Yukon Territory.
+The federal carbon tax currently applies in Alberta, Manitoba, Newfoundland and Labrador, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Saskatchewan, and partially in Nunavut and the Yukon Territory.

-Approximately 90% of funds collected through the federal fuel charge are distributed back directly to residents in the provinces where the funds were collected.
+Approximately 90% of funds collected through the federal carbon tax is distributed back directly to residents in the provinces where the funds were collected.

-The amount that individuals receive depends on the number of people within their household.
-For example:
+The amount that individuals receive depends on the number of people within their household, as described at the top of this page.

-You can see the full details about the federal climate action incentive payments here.
+You can see the full details about the federal Canada Carbon Rebate here.

 Federal Baseline and Credit System